Where to Go Ice Skating in Banff and Canmore

 Banff Recreation Grounds Outdoor Ice Rink

-If you don’t fancy heading into the frozen wilderness, this is a great place to skate, just a stone’s throw from most hotels, making it a comfortable Banff ice skating spot for all visitors.
-It’s completely safe, too, as the town maintains it.
+If you don’t fancy heading into the frozen wilderness, this is a great place to skate.
+It’s just a stone’s throw from most hotels, making it a comfortable Banff ice skating spot for all visitors.
+The town maintains it, too, making it completely safe.

 Skaters have access to the new pavilion building at the Banff Recreation Grounds, which provides washrooms and skate-friendly flooring.
 The pavilion is open from 8 a.m. – 9 p.m. daily.